Decoding cell signaling via optimal transport and information theory: Results

 where $P_{X,Z}(x,z)$ is the joint distribution of the input and output variables, and $P_X(x) = \int dz P_{X,Z}(x,z)$ and $P_Z(z) = \int dx P_{X,Z}(x,z)$ are the corresponding marginal distributions.
 The lowercase letters $x$ and $z$ are used to represent the input and output states, respectively, in Euclidean space.
-Since the base of the logarithm is 2, MI is measured in \textit{bits}.
+MI is measured in \textit{bits} due to base 2 in the logarithm.
 The 2-WD $W(X,Z)$, a geometric measure of dissimilarity between the input distribution $P_X(x)$ and the output distribution $P_Z(z)$, is defined as

-where $\bm{\Pi}(P_X, P_Z)$ denotes the set of all joint distributions $\pi(x,z)$ such that the marginals satisfy: $P_X(x)=\int dz \pi(x,z)$ and $P_Z(z)=\int dx \pi(x,z)$ with $\pi(x,z) \ge 0$.
-Here, $\pi(x,z)$ represents a transport plan.
-Unlike the true joint distribution $P_{X,Z}(x,z)$, this transport plan is a hypothetical coupling that is only constrained to have the correct marginals $P_X(x)$ and $P_Z(z)$.
-The function $\left(x-z\right)^2$ quantifies the transport cost between two points, and its expected value under the distribution $\pi(x,z)$ represents the total cost of the transport plan.
-Therefore, the 2-WD indicates the square root of the minimum cost required for transportation, representing the difference in shape between the input distribution $P_X$ and the output distribution $P_Z$.
-The 2-WD is a non-negative quantity that yields zero when $P_X$ and $P_Z$ are equal, and satisfies the axioms of a metric~\cite{Villani2008}.
-This 2-WD provides differential geometric and thermodynamic perspectives on the dynamics of the Fokker-Planck equation~\cite{Villani2008,jordan1998variational,ito2024geometric,oikawa2025experimentally}, and these features make it well-suited to the dynamics of the chemical Langevin equation.
-We note that the 2-WD is expressed in units of $X$ and $Z$, and that the 2-WD is only meaningful when $X$ and $Z$ are comparable units.
-Therefore, when using this framework, the units of $X$ and $Z$ must be made equally comparable.
-For example, in our theoretical analysis, we express $X$ and $Z$ in units of copy numbers, and therefore the 2-WD also has units of copy numbers.
-In our analysis of the experimental data, we express them in concentration units, and the 2-WD naturally carries the corresponding concentration unit.
-A detailed interpretation of the meaning of $W(X,Z)=1$ with appropriate units and its biological implications are also discussed in the \textit{SI text}.
+where $\bm{\Pi}(P_X, P_Z)$ denotes the set of all joint distributions $\pi(x,z)$ such that the marginals satisfy: $P_X(x)=\int dz \pi(x,z)$ and $P_Z(z)=\int dx \pi(x,z)$ with $\pi(x,z) \ge 0$. $\pi(x,z)$ represents a transport plan.
+Here, $\left(x-z\right)^2$ quantifies the transport cost between two points, and its expected value under the distribution $\pi(x,z)$ represents the total cost of the transport plan.
+The 2-WD, thus, compares the marginal distributions through the minimum transport cost required to transform one distribution into the other.
+It is a non-negative quantity that yields zero when $P_X$ and $P_Z$ are equal, and satisfies the axioms of a metric~\cite{Villani2008}.
+It also provides differential geometric and thermodynamic perspectives on the dynamics of the Fokker-Planck equation~\cite{Villani2008,jordan1998variational,ito2024geometric,oikawa2025experimentally}, and these features make it well-suited to the dynamics of the chemical Langevin equation.
+Because W(X,Z) has the units of $X$ or $Z$, the variables must be expressed on comparable scales before computing.
+A detailed interpretation of $W(X,Z)=1$ with appropriate units and biological implications is discussed in the \textit{Supplementary Sec.~S4}.